tdunn891/aeropress-hub/README.md

 - Update button submits form and record is updated correctly in database
 - On click of update button, a confirmation 'Toast' message is displayed: 'Updated'
 - Cancel button returns to Brew Browser
+- Navigation buttons function
+- Forward and Back browser buttons are never required, but if clicked, don't break the site.

 About page

 - Embedded video plays
 - Navigation buttons function
+- Forward and Back browser buttons are never required, but if clicked, don't break the site.

 404 Error Page